Donald B. Marron Jr.: Career

 He also served as an assistant professor of economics at the University of Chicago’s Graduate School of Business from 1994 to 1998.

 Marron is currently director of the Urban Institute-Brookings Institution Tax Policy Center.

 Marron has written on a broad range of topics, including tax policy, intellectual property, and energy and environmental policy.
+He also edited the publications 30-Second Economics and 30-Second Money.

 Education

 Marron graduated from Harvard College, summa cum laude in Mathematics, in 1987.
-He then attended the Massachusetts Institute of Technology, receiving a Ph.D. in Economics, 1994.
+He then attended the Massachusetts Institute of Technology, receiving a Ph.D. in economics, 1994.